-It isn’t safe.
+It isn’t always safe.
 Be aware of viruses, because photo editors’ competitors can add viruses to the program.
-To avoid it, download the programs exclusively from the official websites.
+To avoid this, download the programs exclusively from the official websites.

-GIMP is one of the best open source photo editors, which is a free Photoshop alternative.
+GIMP is one of the best open source photo editors, and is often considered to be a free Photoshop alternative.
 It can be used on Linux and Windows.
 It offers tools for color correction, image retouching, text and layers work.
-GIMP photo editor is a completely free desktop software, which has an interface and tools similar to Photoshop.
+GIMP photo editor is a completely free desktop software that has an interface and tools similar to Photoshop.
 It comes with quality Photoshop-like brushes, which ensures fast and easy work with masks and layers.
-The most significant disadvantage is that you can’t use GIMP on Mac OS and is slower than Photoshop and Lightroom.
+The most significant disadvantage is that you can’t use GIMP on Mac OS and it is slower than Photoshop and Lightroom.

 Developer: RawTherapee Development Team